mit-orcd/orcd-docs-edit/docs/rental-portal.md

 From a project's detail page, click **View Reservations** to see all reservations associated with that project.
 The page shows:

-- **Future Reservations**: Upcoming approved and pending reservations, sorted by start date
+- **Future Reservations**: Upcoming confirmed and pending reservations, sorted by start date
 - **Past Reservations**: Completed reservations, sorted with most recent first

 Each entry shows the reservation ID (click for details), node, dates, duration, status, and who requested it.